Neuromuscular Team

 Wear loose fitting and non-restrictive clothing if possible to enable you to be assessed by the physiotherapist.

-Clinic 2, B floor, West Block for adults.
-Childrens clinic east or south for paediatrics (it will be specified on your clinic letter.)
+Childrens clinic east or south for paediatrics (check your clinic letter for which one.)
 B floor east or south block.

-Alyson.halliday@nuh.nhs.uk -Alyson Halliday is specialist PA for Dr Sedehizadeh .
-Please direct questions regarding medication queries/new prescriptions to this email.
+Please direct questions regarding medication queries/new prescriptions to:

-You can contact MD care advisor and physiotherapist via team email: Nuhnt.md@nhs.net
+Adult patients can also contact our MD care advisor by the team email: Nuhnt.md@nhs.net

 Our service does not cover Motor Neurone Disease.
-You can contact the MND team via email: Erica.littleworth@nuh.nhs.uk or phone: 0115 9709142.
+To contact the MND team email: Erica.littleworth@nuh.nhs.uk or call 0115 9709142.

 Meet the Team